tinnguruma/N-S/README.md

 ## Other
 We do not collect any information such as location, movement and direction.
 All processing is done within the terminal, so please use with confidence.
+The information on this website is approximate.
+For more detailed information
+please visit official websites and public institutions.
 Please report bugs, etc. to <https://twitter.com/ajshooting>
 In addition, the creator assumes no responsibility for any matter arising from the use of this tool.